Banno/web-component-router/README.md

 const router = New Router(routeConfig);
 ```

-When using this method the default is that a route requires authentication, as shown above in the 'about' route, set `unAuth` to true to create a route which does not require authentication.
+When using this method the default is that a route requires authentication, as shown above in the 'about' route, set `authenticated` to false to create a route which does not require authentication.

 ## Redirecting